MarinaShmovganets/lighthouse/CONTRIBUTING.md

 ## Contributing a patch

-For code patches, use this repo.
-The [documentation](https://developers.google.com/web/tools/lighthouse/) lives in the [WebFundamentals repo](https://github.com/google/WebFundamentals/tree/master/src/content/en/tools/lighthouse).
+If you have a contribution for our [documentation](https://developers.google.com/web/tools/lighthouse/), please submit it in the [WebFundamentals repo](https://github.com/google/WebFundamentals/tree/master/src/content/en/tools/lighthouse) repo.

 1. Submit an issue describing your proposed change to the repo in question.
 1. The repo owner will respond to your issue promptly.